OHDSI/ROhdsiWebApi/README.md

 * **Invoke Cohort Set Generation**
   + Invokes the generation of a set of cohort definitions across a set of CDMs set up in WebAPI.

+* **Get Cohort Inclusion Rules and Person Counts**
+  + Obtains a summary of the inclusion rules and person counts for a cohort definition

 Cohort Characterization Functions
 ==================================